Who doesn’t love bacon and shrimp together? They are just one of those perfect flavor combinations that can’t get any better… until now.

-In a large pot get 8-10 cups of water on the stove for a boil.
+In a large pot get 8 to 10 cups of water on the stove for a boil.
 Add 1 teaspoon of salt.

-Cut the raw bacon in 1/2 inch wide strips.
+Cut the raw bacon into 1/2-inch-wide strips.
 Cook the bacon in a large sauté pan over medium-high heat.
 Stir the bacon often and make sure it browns evenly.
 Cook the bacon just until it is evenly browned.
 You do not want it to be too crispy.
-Pour off the excess bacon fat, leaving at least one tablespoon behind in the pan with the bacon.
+Pour off the excess bacon fat, leaving at least 1 tablespoon behind in the pan with the bacon.

-Add the zucchini spirals to the boiling water and cook for 2-3 minutes.
+Add the zucchini spirals to the boiling water and cook for 2 to 3 minutes.
 Do not overcook.
 Drain the zucchini well and make gentle piles of the noodles on your serving plates or bowls.
-Spoon the shrimp and alfredo sauce over the zucchini noodles.
+Spoon the shrimp and Alfredo sauce over the zucchini noodles.
 Serve immediately.